Zigr/gptctl/INTRODUCTION.md

 ## 🌟 Support & Feedback

-If you find chatgptctl useful, please give it a ⭐ on GitHub — it helps others discover the project.
+If you find gptctl useful, please give it a ⭐ on GitHub — it helps others discover the project.
-For suggestions, feedback, or feature requests, visit the [Discussions](https://github.com/Zigr/chatgptctl/discussions)
+For suggestions, feedback, or feature requests, visit the [Discussions](https://github.com/Zigr/gptctl/discussions)

 ## [DEMOS](./DEMOS.md)